 We ended up back at his place at a very unreasonable hour and barely made it through the door before we started kicking shoes off and flinging items of clothing across the room.
 I can’t tell you what the house looked like but I know that I bumped into a lot of furniture while groping our way to the bedroom.
 The floor was cold as porcelain in the bits that weren’t carpeted.
 He must’ve had one of those automatic air fresheners because I could smell it everywhere – something clean and blue, like aqua.
 I remember feeling lint balls against my legs and having to throw the covers off after the sweat we worked up.
 His sheets must’ve been made of polyester.

 Then in my drunken, sated state, a thought popped into my mind.
 I told Lenny we could buy a safe for the house.
 That he could bring the gun with him but he’d have to stow it away in the safe.

 “What is it, like twenty k?”
 I thought I heard myself slur aloud but he didn’t answer.
 My head swam.
 I thought maybe I’d had that whole conversation in my mind which made me chuckle.
 Then, just as I began drifting slowly into the arms of sweet slumber, nuzzling into his chest, giving in to the lullaby that was his heartbeat, he asked, “Are you awake?”

 I opened my eyes.
 It was so dark that I could only make up shadows and inexistent shapes.
 I thought I had been dreaming and allowed myself to float back into semi-consciousness.
 He must’ve thought that I was asleep; it didn’t feel like a confession he meant for me to hear.
 He said, in a most tormented tone, “Em, I can’t have children.”

 I sobered up.
 “I’m not asleep,” I said.

-And the revelation just hung there, in the air above us, like a garish chandelier you can’t stop looking at.
+And the revelation just hung there like a garish chandelier you can’t stop looking at.